Here’s another edition of “Ask Sophie™,” the advice column that answers immigration-related questions about working at technology companies.

 “Recruiting is going to be more global, which is exciting,” Lampert said during our discussion.
 “This will have a really positive effect on cultural diversity in the workforce.
 Studies show that a more diverse workforce leads to greater financial success.”

 In fact, the latest McKinsey & Co. report on diversity, “Diversity wins: How inclusion matters,” found that companies with ethnically and culturally diverse executive teams are 36% more likely to achieve above-average profitability than companies with less diverse teams.
 McKinsey has issued three reports on diversity, and with each subsequent report, the business case for ethnic and cultural diversity and gender diversity in corporate leadership has grown stronger.

-In addition to boosting profitability, bringing international talent to the United States to join your startup offers a host of other benefits as well.
+In addition to boosting profitability, bringing immigrant talent to the United States to join your startup offers a host of other benefits as well.

 Avoids complications and fosters inclusion

 Allowing employees to work remotely from abroad or even outside of the state in which your startup is based can create significant employment law and tax complications, not to mention posing a challenge with synching with the rest of your team.
 Investing to bring that individual to the United States to live and work in the same time zone as the rest of the team enables easily scheduled online team meetings, fostering productivity, engagement and inclusion in the process.

 Moreover, your startup may decide at some point to do what so many other companies are doing — or are planning to do — namely, take a hybrid approach to work.
 Many companies are designating a few days a week for the team to come together to engage in person while retaining remote work schedules for the rest of the week.
 Sponsoring international hires for a visa means no one is excluded or hindered from attending in-person meetings and events — even those that are organized at a moment’s notice.